-Traditionally, homemade enchilada sauce is made with tomato paste.
-However, I got the brilliant idea to substitute in some Sabra Salsa made with fresh ingredients to bring another level of flavor to the sauce.
-I used their homestyle salsa, but you can pretty much use any of their other flavors, including roasted garlic and pico de gallo.
-If you haven’t tried Sabra Salsa yet, Sabra has a salsa truck touring the U.S. and stopping at various cities, including Pittsburgh (yay).
-If the truck isn’t visiting your area (or you just want to eat salsa right now), Sabra also has a coupon for you to use.
-You can find both the touring schedule and coupon on Sabra’s Salsa Love website.
+Traditionally, homemade enchilada sauce is made with tomato sauce.
+However, I got the brilliant idea to substitute in some salsa to bring another level of flavor to the sauce.
+I used a homestyle salsa, but you can pretty much use any flavor you want, including roasted garlic and pico de gallo.

 - 2 tablespoons all-purpose flour

 - 2 teaspoons chili powder

 - 1/4 teaspoon garlic powder

 - 1/4 teaspoon onion powder